Pidgeot/python-lnp/readme.txt

 Installing prerequisites:
   You'll need PyInstaller, preferably version 2.0 or later: http://www.pyinstaller.org/

-  The easiest way to install it is to use your package manager to install it directly (if available), or first install python-pip from your package manager and then run "sudo easy_install pyinstaller" in a terminal.
+  The easiest way to install it is to use your package manager to install it directly (if available), or first install python-pip from your package manager and then run ``sudo pip install pyinstaller`` in a terminal.

 Building:
-  Open the LNP directory in a Terminal and type "pyinstaller lnp.spec".
+  Open the LNP directory in a Terminal and type ``pyinstaller lnp.spec``.
 Wait for the build to finish, and you will find a new folder named dist.
 Inside that folder is the stand-alone executable, named lnp.

 OS X
 ----
 Installing prerequisites:
   You'll need PyInstaller, preferably version 2.0 or later: http://www.pyinstaller.org/

-  A simple way to install it is to open a terminal and type "sudo easy_install pyinstaller".
+  A simple way to install it is to open a terminal and type ``sudo easy_install pyinstaller``.

   You may also need to install command-line compilers; see above.

 Building:
-  Open the LNP directory in a Terminal and type "pyinstaller lnp.spec".
+  Open the LNP directory in a Terminal and type ``pyinstaller lnp.spec``.
 Wait for the build to finish, and you will find a new folder named dist.
 Inside that folder is the application bundle, PyLNP.

 When something goes wrong
 =========================